Local Authority Planning Resilience Services

 - Fully supported by a team of paralegals

-- Complimentary advice and legal expertise in property law
+- Complimentary advice and legal expertise in other areas of law

-- Certain areas of work are completely cost neutral to the Council (such as Section 106 work which is developer funded)
+- Certain areas of work are completely cost neutral (such as Section 106 work which is developer funded)

 - Rates comparable to other Public Sector legal teams

-- The Council does not pay for wasted time in training staff and locums or incur the associated staff costs of permanent or temporary staff
+- Not paying for wasted time in training staff and locums or incur the associated staff costs of permanent or temporary staff

 - Only paying for work actually done rather than time in the office

 - Savings can be made over employing a locum lawyer, especially if some of the work is self-funding.

 For more information or to discuss your requirements in further detail, contact us by calling 01603 693500 or email us using the 'Make an enquiry' form.
 Appointments available at our Norwich, North Walsham and Sheringham offices.

 To receive our regular specialist planning update aimed at professionals email "sign up" to email@example.com